OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 ### JSON schema

 Data types use a consistent JSON schema which defines the [CellValueType](/javascript/api/excel/excel.cellvaluetype) of the data and additional information such as `basicValue`, `numberFormat`, or `address`.
 Each `CellValueType` has properties available according to that type.
 For example, the `webImage` type includes the [altText](/javascript/api/excel/excel.webimagecellvalue#altText) and [attribution](/javascript/api/excel/excel.webimagecellvalue#attribution) properties.
-The following article sections show JSON code samples for the formatted number value, entity value, and web image data types.
+The following sections show JSON code samples for the formatted number value, entity value, and web image data types.

 ## Formatted number values